-Since 2021, a growing part of the Company's revenue is derived from consulting services to pharmaceutical and biotech companies, academic institutions, and contract research organizations having a focus on biologics and drug delivery.
-The Company's services include protocol consultation and solutions for pre-clinical study design and execution for the delivery of pharmaceutical agents to the brain.
+Since 2021, a growing part of the Company's revenue is derived from professional services to pharmaceutical and biotech companies, academic institutions, and contract research organizations having a focus on biologics and drug delivery.
+The Company's services include protocol consultation and solutions for preclinical study design and execution for the delivery of pharmaceutical agents to the brain.
+The Company also partners with customers to develop devices used for administration of therapies into the central nervous system.
 Currently, the Company has more than 50 biologics and drug delivery customers who are evaluating or using its products and services in trials to inject gene and cell therapies directly into the brain.
 These relationships involve drug development programs that are at various stages of development ranging from preclinical research to late-stage regulatory trials for multiple distinct disease states.
 This part of the Company's business potentially represents the largest opportunity for growth; however, the Company's ability to grow in this market is dependent on its ability to maintain and establish new relationships with customers, such customers' continuation of research and product development plans, and such customers' achievement of success in completion of clinical trials and subsequent regulatory approvals of their biologics and drugs.